yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields.rst.txt

 One-Particle States
 -------------------

 One neat application of our knowledge about Lorentz symmetry is to classify (free) one-particle states according to their transformation laws under (inhomogeneous) Lorentz transformations.
+Throughout this section, the Lorentz transformations will be assumed to be proper orthochronous, i.e., :math:`\op{det}(\Lambda) = 1` and :math:`\Lambda_0^0 \geq 1`.

 In order to do so, we need some labels to identify states, which are typically conserved quantities.
 According to the commutation relations between :math:`H, \Pbf` and :math:`\Jbf` obtained in the previous section, we see that :math:`p = (H, \Pbf)` consists of mutually commutative conserved components, but not :math:`\Jbf`.
 Hence we can write our one-particle states as :math:`\Psi_{p, \sigma}` such that